ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

 Fence agent *fence_ibm_powervs* is the only supported agent for a STONITH device on {{site.data.keyword.powerSys_notm}} clusters.

 The fence agent connects to the [Power Cloud API](https://cloud.ibm.com/apidocs/power-cloud){: external} by using parameters *APIKEY*, *IBMCLOUD_CRN*, *CLOUD_REGION*, *GUID*, and the instance IDs *POWERVSI_01* and *POWERVSI_02*.
-You can test the agent invocation by using the parameters that were gathered in the [Gather required parameters for the cluster configuration](#gather-parameters-for-cluster-config) section.
+You can test the agent invocation by using the parameters that were gathered in the [Gathering required parameters for the cluster configuration](#ha-rhel-gather-parameters-for-cluster-config) section.

 #### Identifying the virtual server instances for fencing
 {: #ha-rhel-identify-virtual-instances-for-fencing}